Awaken (band): History

-While its predecessor, Tales Of Acid Ice Cream, was completed in one studio only, Party In Lyceum's Toilets was recorded on a portable studio that was brought along to meet several musicians in Belgium and France.
+While its predecessor, Tales Of Acid Ice Cream, was completed in one studio only, Party In Lyceum's Toilets was recorded in a portable studio that was brought along to meet several musicians in Belgium and France.
 The first takes come from 1999, as the album was recorded rather slowly.

 Controversy

 Despite his efforts to introduce the new Awaken as a band, leader Gilles Snowcat fails, as the booklet details show that the quartet hardly plays together on more than six of the 41 tracks.
 The main band is then dubbed by 12 additional musicians.
 In some songs Snowcat plays alone or only with guest musicians, which caused anger from the main singer and the lead guitarist.
 Apart from the keyboardist, none of the musicians had played on the previous album Tales Of Acid Ice Cream.